A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-can be given the structure of a symmetric monoidal bifunctor, hence they are fully fledged once-extended TQFTs.

 We now sketch the construction of the symmetric monoidal structure of the Morita valued once-extended Quinn TQFT, defined in \S \ref{sec:Mor_valued-eTQFT}.
-In other words, we show that $\tFQmor{\Bc}$ is a fully fledged once-extended TQFT.
+Given that the Morita valued once-extended TQFT is obtained as a composite of bifunctors,